 Respondents: 1,016 doctors including GPs, orthopedists, gynecologists, consulting physicians, orthopedic surgeons, internal medicine, family medicine practitioners, and radiologists.

 Survey Results Analysis

-i) Fewer Cases Reported Despite Higher Prevalence
+i) Fewer Cases Reported Despite a Higher Prevalence

 Some governments and HCPs have recognized osteoporosis as a major public health problem.
 However, not much progress has been achieved in terms of public awareness required for successful prevention and management of the disease.
 This is validated by the results obtained in our survey.
 Despite the high prevalence of the disease in our country, only 18% of doctors reported seeing more than 20 new/unique cases of osteoporosis in a month while most of the doctors (40%) come across only 0-5 such cases in a month in their practice.
-54% of doctors also reported to often counsel both male and female osteoporotic patients >50 years while only 23% of doctors often counseled postmenopausal women.
+54% of doctors also reported often counseling both male and female osteoporotic patients >50 years while only 23% of doctors often counseled postmenopausal women.
 The results substantiate that the HCPs need to understand the level of knowledge or awareness regarding osteoporosis, especially among women.

 ii) Better Awareness Leads To Better Patient Compliance